scottvr/BTRR/README.md

 - `--hashes_file`: Path to the file containing info hashes to monitor.
 - `--cidr_file`: Path to the file containing CIDR blocks to monitor.
 - `--db_file`: Path to the SQLite database file.
+- `tracker_port`: (optional) tcp port to bind a passive tracker to, for the purpose of collecting additional information about transfers on the bittorrent network.

 ## SQLlite Database